 This course problematizes human rights paradigms and critically examines the limitations of the political within liberal democracies.
-Bringing together theory and politics, alternative approaches to activism are explored.
+Bringing together theory and politics. alternative approaches to activism are explored.
 Topics may include struggles grounded in radical democracy, anti-capitalism, and social justice perspectives.
+Precludes additional credit for HUMR 3202 (no longer offered).